-The Louisiana Department of Public Safety, Office of State Police, is statutorily designated as the only agency authorized to conduct MCSAP activities within the State of Louisiana.
+The Louisiana State Police (LSP) is statutorily designated as the only agency authorized to conduct MCSAP activities within the State of Louisiana.
 As such, we are designated as the Lead MCSAP Agency in Louisiana.
-The Louisiana State Police is committed to supporting FMCSA in reducing large truck and bus crashes and fatalities.
-The Louisiana State Police MCSAP Division has received numerous awards of the past several years, acknowledging the efforts placed upon CMV safety and Data Quality.
+MCSAP enforcement is provided by 139 Commissioned and 7 Civilian NAS-Certified Inspectors throughout the Department, all of which are committed to supporting FMCSA's goal of promoting CMV safety, and reducing the number and severity of CMV large truck and bus crashes.

-Louisiana MCSAP Inspectors utilize ASPEN for completing Driver/Vehicle Examination reports.
+LSP MCSAP Inspectors utilize ASPEN for completing Driver/Vehicle Examination reports.
 This program aids the inspector in properly identifying motor carriers, thus ensuring accuracy.
 Inspectors are required to transfer inspections electronically via SafetyNet.
 This process continues to help Louisiana maintain its green status for data completeness, timeliness, and accuracy.